-In 20 years of work in mainstream and independent journalism, youth development work, Asian American arts, copywriting, and editing, INeelanjana Banerjee has honed her strengths as a communicator across various platforms.
-Currently, she is based in Los Angeles and working as Managing Editor for Kaya Press, an independent press dedicating to Asian Pacific American and Asian diasporic literature.
-She also teaches in the Asian American Studies Department at UCLA and at Loyola Marymount University, and teach writing through private workshops.
+In 20 years of work in mainstream and independent journalism, youth development work, Asian American arts, copywriting, and editing, Neelanjana Banerjee has honed her strengths as a communicator across various platforms.
+Currently, she is based in Los Angeles and working as Managing Editor for Kaya Press, an independent press dedicated to Asian Pacific American and Asian diasporic literature.
+She also teaches in the Asian American Studies Department at UCLA and at Loyola Marymount University, and teaches writing through private workshops.

 San Francisco State University: M.F.A., Creative Writing Fiction 2007

 Oberlin College: B.A., English and Third World Studies 2000

 American American Arts